UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 **2. Biomedical and healthcare:** <br/> Engage in interdisciplinary research applying machine learning and computer vision methodologies to improve medical imaging and healthcare systems.

-**3. Machine learning, Data science, :** <br/> Develop regression models to analyze tabular data of nutrition vs. weight development focusing on weight development and its link to nutritional data.
+**3. Machine learning, Data science:** <br/> Develop regression models to analyze tabular data of nutrition vs. weight development focusing on weight development and its link to nutritional data.

 # Application